Prelf1992/mlops-template-repository/README.md

 * Commit 209: Fix: Add tests for dependencies for better maintainability. at 2025-06-05 14:09:36
 * Commit 210: Refactor: Add new feature dependencies to improve user experience. at 2025-06-06 16:26:04
 * Commit 211: Test: Fix bug in script to align with standards. at 2025-06-06 17:07:45
+* Commit 212: Style: Update documentation for UI to improve user experience. at 2025-06-06 16:23:06